I'm Edu Valor - Let's go Inside Spain's Authentic Kitchen

 That meant we had to cook without salt.
 But with guidance from her dieticians, we managed to create meals that were both enjoyable—and I ate them myself.

-I got creative and learned new ways to enhance flavor.
+I got creative and learned more ways to enhance flavor.
 It's part of the craft, whether you're cooking with or without salt.
-You can benefit from what I learned, too.

 In a restaurant, it's a given that a dish is tasted before being served.
-A habit worth adopting in any kitchen.
+A habit worth adopting!

 You could say I’m well-traveled.
 Visiting a foreign country is always an opportunity to explore its culture, especially through local dishes.